lindig/xen-api/doc/content/design/migration-compression.md

 ## Outlook

-We might add internal compression to vGPU migration in the future.
+* We might add internal compression to vGPU migration in the future.
 The API would be unaffected by this.

+* The current design forces all destinations to accept all compression streams because compatibility is not negotiate between source and destination.
+This is a general problem and not limited to compression.
+  We could expose a general table to clients that lists features supported by xenopsd such that any other xenopsd would send data in the preferred format.